Cross-Multiplicative Coalescent Processes and Applications: Applications in minimal spanning trees

-We also notice that the mass of the system in (\ref{eq:Knnt}) is conserved until $T_{gel}$, after which it begins to dissipate, i.e.

-\subsection{The length of the minimal spanning tree on $K_{\alpha n, \beta n}$ via $\zeta_{i_1,i_2}(t)$.}
+\subsection{The length of the minimal spanning tree on $K_{\alpha[n], \beta[n]}$ via $\zeta_{i_1,i_2}(t)$.}

-Once again, let us consider $U_e$ to be the length of the edge $e$.
-Then one can construct a minimal spanning tree on $K_{\alpha n, \beta n}$.
+Consider the Erd\H{o}s-R\'enyi random graph model on a complete bipartite graph $K_{\alpha[n], \beta[n]}$.
+Let us interpret $U_e$ as the length of edge $e$.
+Then one can construct a minimal spanning tree on $K_{\alpha[n], \beta[n]}$.
 Let random variable $L_n$ denote the length of such minimal spanning tree.
 We want to represent the asymptotic limit of the mean value of $L_n$ via $\zeta_{i_1,i_2}(t)$.

-For a random graph process $G(n,p)$ over $K_{\alpha n, \beta n}$, Lemma 1 in Beveridge et al \cite{BFMcD} implies
+For a random graph process $G(n,p)$ over $K_{\alpha[n], \beta[n]}$, Lemma 1 in Beveridge et al \cite{BFMcD} implies

 where $\kappa(G(n,p))$ is the number of components in the random graph process $G(n,p)$ at time $p$.
-This will be used in establishing the following theorem that will be proved in Subsection \ref{sec:proofKnn}.
+This will be used in Sect.~\ref{sec:proofKnn} for proving the following theorem.